Cyberpunk 2077 romance guide: how to romance Judy, Panam, and more

 Meredith romance guide

 Meredith Stout is a Corpo executive who you’ll meet very early on in the main Cyberpunk 2077 storyline.
-You can be either male or female V in order to romance Meredith – although “romance” is putting it a bit heavily.
+You can have any body or voice type you wish and still romance Meredith – although “romance” is putting it a bit heavily.

 There’ll be an option to call and make a deal with her before you enter the Malestrom gang hideout in The Pickup.
 It doesn’t matter whether you accept the money chip she hands you or not.
 Just don’t attack her bodyguards.